epsalt/homepage/posts/2018-01-13-running-map.md

 ## Visualization

 Another reason to pick up running is the sweet, sweet data.
-If you use an activity tracker, such as Strava or Runkeeper, every time you go on a run, new data in the form of a GPS file is generated.
-Most activity tracker apps allow you to painlessly export your data out of the service, which you can then use to do your own analysis or in this case, make maps.
+If you use an activity tracker, such as Strava or Runkeeper, then every time you go on a run new data in the form of a GPS file is generated.
+Most activity tracker apps allow you to painlessly export your data out of the service.
+You can then use to do your own analysis, or in this case, make maps.

-A great example of visualizing activity data is the beautiful [Strava Global Heatmap][heatmap].
-I have used the global heatmap as a resource when traveling to a new and unfamiliar city to aid in the search for scenic and well-traveled running paths.
+A great example of visualizing activity data is the beautiful [Strava global heatmap][heatmap].
+I have used the global heatmap as a resource when traveling to new and unfamiliar cities to aid in the search for scenic and well-traveled running paths.

 ![Personal heatmap](/images/personal-heatmap.png)
 *My Strava [personal heatmap][p-heatmap]*